jamesmtuck/DORIS/README.md

 ## Installation

+### Use your local python environment
 If you already have python 3 installed on your system, the simplest thing to do is download or checkout the code from GitHub.
 Then in the DORIS directory, run the following commands:

 + cd path/to/DORIS
 + pip install -r requirements.txt
 + pip install .

+### Use Docker

+Install Docker on your system.
+Available for most versions of Windows, Linux, and MacOS.

+Download or clone this repository.
+Then, from a command prompt:

++ cd path/to/DORIS
++ docker build -t DORIS:1.0
++ docker run -it DORIS:1.0 /bin/sh

+This will bring up a virtual environment where commands can be executed.

+### Re-run our analyses

 Now, you're ready to run the commands.
 To run our NGS analysis, use this command: